 Please click here for information on telephone appointments.

-Please click here for information on Skype appointments.
+Please click here for information on Skype/video appointments.

 In a number of cases it might be worth considering an appointment with a practice nurse or healthcare assistant rather than a doctor.
 Practice nurses are qualified to deal with many ailments and you may be seen more quickly.
-Please click here for more information on what our nurses and healthcare assistant can see you for.
+Please click below for more information on what our nurses and healthcare assistant can do for you.

 If you need urgent telephone advice please call and leave a message at reception.
 The doctor on call will get back to you by phone the same day.
 If you have asked for a call back please keep your phone line free so the doctor can speak with you as soon as possible.